icy/pacapt/README.md

 ## Installation

 1. This script shouldn't be installed on an Arch-based system;
-2. On `FreeBSD` and `Alpine Linux`, please install `bash` package first;
+2. On `FreeBSD` and `Alpine Linux`, please install `bash` package first.

+### Install stable script from Github

-3. Download the stable script and make it executable
+You can download the stable script and make it executable

 ````
 $ sudo wget -O /usr/local/bin/pacapt \